 Odette Paris, 77 rue Galande, Paris 75005

-Another bite-size best patisserie in Paris that packs a punch.
+La Maison Odette specializes in one thing only: cream puffs, known in French as choux.
+These cream puffs are a bite-size best patisserie in Paris that pack a punch.
 Cream puff.
 The name evokes floating somewhere.
 Choux pastry.
 Creamy filling.
-Your taste buds will be sending you express to another planet!
+Your taste buds will be sending you directly to another planet!

 Aux Merveilleux de Fred, 24 rue du Pont Louis Philippe, Paris 75004

-Aux Merveilleux de Fred always has a line-up.
-In all of their Paris locations, the line up is out the door.
-I remember wondering what the fuss was about this dessert from Northern France.
-I stopped and stared at the meringue cakes available in the window displays and was suitably awed.
+Aux Merveilleux de Fred is one of the best pastry shops in Paris.
+It always has a line-up.
+In all of their Paris locations, the lineup is out the door.
+I remember wondering what the fuss was about.
+Until I tried this dessert from Northern France made by artisan pastry chef Frédéric Vaucamps.

 Definitely one of the best Paris patisseries.
 Definitely worth lining up for.